 Douglas Sovern is an award-winning radio journalist, author of fiction, and musician and songwriter.

 He is also a bassist and songwriter.
-He is a member of the rock groups Eyewitness Blues Band and The Fallopian Dudes, and he wrote and performed political parody songs on KCBS as leader of the Not Ready For Drive Time Singers.
+He is a member of the rock groups Eyewitness Blues Band and The Fallopian Dudes, also sits in with Oakland’s legendary No Cover Band, and he wrote and performed political parody songs on KCBS as leader of the Not Ready For Drive Time Singers.
 For more on his music career, and to hear some of his songs, please click on the MUSIC page.
 For his SF Giants version of “Royals” please click on the ROYALS page.

-From 2006-2010, he wrote the Sovern Nation blog, about national and California politics.
-The blog returns during presidential campaign season (meaning it’s active again right now!).
+Doug also writes the Sovern Nation blog, about national and California politics.
+The blog is active during campaign season.
 For more on the blog, and to view the archives, please click on the SOVERN NATION BLOG page.

 For pictures from across all of the above platforms, please click on the PHOTO GALLERY page.

 Doug was born in New York City and is a graduate of Brown University.
 He lives in Oakland, California with his wife, Dr. Sara Newmann, and their twins.

 The header photo was taken by Doug on Flathead Lake in Montana.
 The photo may change from time to time, so check back to see what’s new.